Best Practices for Storage Management

 What are the benefits of high-pile storage beyond space optimization?

-How can businesses assess their compliance with fire safety regulations?
+How can businesses assess fire safety compliance?

-What role does employee training play in high-pile storage safety?
+What role does employee training play?